 Sea Lion Trail

 The trail junction is less than a kilometre from the parking lot.
-Allow 20 to 30 minutes for this 800-metre round-trip trail.
-You’ll be rewarded with a view of one of the park’s most photographed places.
+Allow 20 to 30 minutes for the 800-metre round-trip trail.
+The trail’s turn around point provides a view of one of the park’s most photographed places.
 The sea lion is about 7 metres high and juts out 15 metres from the cliffs.

-Unfortunately, the sea lion doesn’t look like its namesake.
-The formation was named the back in the 1800s, when its shape included a “head”.
+Unfortunately, the sea lion doesn’t look like its namesake anymore.
+The formation was named in the 1800s, when its shape included a “head”.

-The Sea Lion formation will eventually disappear into Lake Superior, as the rock continues to be eroded.
+The Sea Lion formation will eventually disappear into Lake Superior, as erosion of the rock continues.

 Tee Harbour Trail

 This is a short trail (400 metres round-trip) to Tea Harbour beach.
-The beach is a great place to rest if your feet are ready for a break at the end of the hike.
+The beach is a great place to rest weary feet at the end of the hike.
 We stayed about 15 minutes, enjoying the serenity.

 This is also a backcountry campground.
-There are ten backcountry campsites parallel to the trail and spread over roughly two kilometres of shoreline.
-There are metal fire pits, vault toilets and bear-proof food storage lockers.
+There are ten campsites parallel to the trail, spread over roughly two kilometres of shoreline.
+Each site has a metal fire pit.
+The campground has vault toilets and bear-proof food storage lockers.
 Backcountry camping permits are required to use a campsite.

 Talus Lake Trail

-Take the Talus Lake Trail through woods for 0.9 kilometres, about 15 minutes.
-The trail is narrower with more rocks and roots.
+Turn right onto the Talus Lake Trail.
+Hike through the woods for 0.9 kilometres, about 15 minutes.
+This trail is narrower with more rocks and roots.

 Bikes are not permitted on the Talus Lake Trail.
-Racks are located at the trail junction.
+Bike racks are located at the trail junction.

 The Closed “Chimney Trail”

-The trail was difficult as you had to climb a steep, rock-strewn talus trail through the “chimney” to the top.
-Due to the danger of falling rocks, this trail was rerouted in 2002 to the trail we see today.
+The trail was a difficult climb up a steep, rock-strewn talus trail through the “chimney” to the top.
+Due to the danger of falling rocks, this trail was rerouted in 2002.

 Top of the Giant Trail